bnfour/ritsu-fuse/readme.md

 Basically, this is a combination of <a href="https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/">New Tab Override</a> with a custom webserver on localhost that just returns an image by reading the Ritsu FUSE symlink.
 A webserver could also do the "return random image" stuff, but there's already a dedicated app, so it just follows the link.

 There's also some additional setup to defeat caching -- otherwise, there would be a new random image every browser start.
-And the extension's new tab URL is no longer auto-selected in the address bar.
 </details>

 #### VS Code background